Namarta26/ML-Mid-Project/README.md

 # ML-Mid-Project

-Salary Prediction using Machine Learning
+Salary Prediction using Machine Learning:

 This project focuses on predicting salaries based on various factors such as experience, age, education, and job role using machine learning algorithms.